 I’ll get right back to it shall I?

-Merlin is a legendary figure best known as the wizard featured in Arthurian legend.
+Merlin was a legendary figure best known as the wizard featured in Arthurian legend.
 However, he was also very modest and careful back in the day.
-Being able to wield magic was something that was frowned upon and many had been killed or prosecuted because of it so Merlin hid his birthright talents.
-Merlin was very powerful, he could talk to dragons (the beasts that many thought were extinct but were really hidden from existence) wield all five elements (that is fire, water, earth, air and spirit) and so much more yet he hid it in the day and in the night he became known as Emrys, the wizard who protected Arthur and saved him from Death’s clutches many of times.
-He evaded capture and aided best as he could.
+Being able to wield magic was something that was frowned upon and many had been killed or persecuted because of it so Merlin hid his birthright talents.
+Merlin was very powerful, wield all five elements (that is fire, water, earth, air and thought) and so much more yet he hid it in the day and in the night he became known as Emrys, the wizard who protected Arthur and saved him from Death’s clutches many of times.
+He evaded capture and did the best he could.
 But he wasn’t always the good person that narratives prove him to be.
 He met a woman, someone who he was told to hate because she warped and destroyed lives without a care, her name was Morgana le Fay and she was his downfall.
 It started when he was tortured and she poured her heart and soul into him.
 Bewitched him with her thoughts and her love.
 Eventually, Merlin thought that in order to win the battle between her and rest of Camelot he must come to terms with her.
 He tried to, oh he tried so valiantly, he became her friend, and he poured his own thoughts and desires into her.
 He was told that trusting her was wrong yet he never listened.

 Some would say that he turned against Arthur and his side and went over to the dark side as you would say.
 He learned her magic, he found that it made him stronger, he became less modest, more confident, and more risky.
 He became less of himself.
 But he loved her and he would do anything for her.

 The people of Camelot thought that this was wrong and fought against Merlin along with Morgana and they won.
-One night, Morgan and Merlin ran for their lives.
+One night, Morgana and Merlin ran for their lives.
 It was also the day in which Morgana died, her and Merlin’s child died along with her.
-Merlin, so enraged used his power to send Morgana to Avalon and then he departed from that world.
+Merlin, so enraged used his power to send Morgana to Avalon and then he departed from that world himself.